Solutions

 Listing on Amazon for FBM is simple, and you can even change the shipping method at any time.

-The listing process is largely the same.
+The listing process for FBM is largely the same.
 The only difference in your listing details is where you stipulate how the product is to be shipped:

-• “I want to ship this item myself” (FBM)
+• “I want to ship this item myself” (fulfillment by merchant)

-• “I want Amazon to ship & provide customer service for my items” (FBA)
+• “I want Amazon to ship & provide customer service for my items” (fulfillment by Amazon)

-There’s a simple checkbox for you to choose which option you want to go with.
+There’s a simple checkbox for you to choose either FBA or FBM.

 Once you’ve set your product to merchant-fulfilled, you’ll go to the “Manage Orders” screen in Seller Central to view your orders and confirm when they’re sent out.